realvitya/pyfortinet/docs/developer_guide/fmg_api_objects.md

         if self.action == "del":
             self.device = self.device.name  # deleting a device requires device id or name
         return self

+    # The serializer below will replace object dumps with .name field.
+    # You can specify multiple fields like here: members and exclude_members
+    # If you define this in a class which you reference inside this function, put the name into ""
+    # Like "AddressGroup" here.
+    # As a result, model dump will contain list of strings with reference to other member names only
+    @field_serializer("members", "exclude_members")
+    def member_names_only(members: List[Union[str, Address, "AddressGroup"]]) -> List[str]:
+        """Ensure member names are passed to API as it is expected""" serialized = []
+        for member in members:
+            if isinstance(member, str):
+                serialized.append(member)
+            serialized.append(member.name)
+        return serialized

 ```

 ### URL handling